What is a local land charge?

 How long does a local land charge search take?

-We aim to return standard searches within 10 working days, however this can vary depending on the current workload/volume of search requests received.
+We aim to return standard searches within four working days, however this can vary depending on the current workload/volume of search requests received.

 Can I cancel a local land charge search?